caltechlibrary/newt/README.md

 From front-end to back-end

-- A front end web server (e.g. Apache 2, NginX) can provide access control where appropriate (e.g. Single Signon with OAuth2 or Shibboleth)
+- A front end web server (e.g. Apache 2, NginX) can provide access control where appropriate (e.g. Single Sign on with OAuth2 or Shibboleth)
 - Newt is a data router.
 It uses simple a CSV file for defining routes.
 It can also provide static files
 - Postgres+PostgREST provides a JSON data API (programming is in SQL)
 - Pandoc server (provides a templating engine to transform data sources)